 Authors: Szvetlana Acs, Katalin Toth, Joao Leite Costa, Beyhan De Jong, Irene Guerrero, Patricia Gurria, Rui Catarino, Jean-Noel Druon, Valeria De Laurentiis, Giulia Listorti, Robert M’Barek

 The EU food system provides food for over 450 million people in Europe, contributing significantly to economic development, employment and well-being in the region.
 Achieving the EU’s sustainability goals, including a 55% net reduction in greenhouse gas (GHG) emissions by 2030, reducing hazardous pesticides and nutrient losses, expanding organic farming, minimizing food waste, and improving energy efficiency, requires coordinated efforts [1]

 Policies such as the Farm to Fork Strategy (F2F), the Common Agricultural Policy (CAP) and the Common Fisheries Policy (CFP) are crucial enablers, fostering sustainability, fairness, and resilience across the food system.
-The transition towards sustainable food systems is inevitably linked to the EU One Health approach to protect the health of people, animals and ecosystems.[155]
-[156] [2]
+The transition towards sustainable food systems is inevitably linked to the EU One Health approach to protect the health of people, animals and ecosystems.
+Additionally, the EC recently published a Vision for Agriculture and Food [155], building on the Strategic Dialogue on the Future of EU Agriculture [156] and aligning with the EC’s Competitiveness Compass [2].
+This vision aims to secure the long-term competitiveness and sustainability of the EU's farming and food sector, emphasizing technological advancements, decarbonisation, and economic growth, while ensuring agriculture and the food system contribute to the EU’s broader economic and environmental objectives.

 Current trends indicate that accelerated efforts are needed across many areas of the considered EGD targets relevant for the food system.
 In particular, there is a need to contribute to the reduction of GHG emissions, expand organic farming, reduce the use of hazardous pesticides, nutrient losses and food waste.
 In addition, unsustainable food consumption patterns and resource use inefficiency continue to compromise progress towards climate and biodiversity goals [1].
 At the same time, unhealthy diets threaten EU public health, being a main contributor to the health and economic burden linked to excess weight and non-communicable diseases.